GDSC-RCCIIT/General-Purpose-Scripts/.github/ISSUE_TEMPLATE/Bug_Report.md

 about: Create a report to help us improve
 ---

+### Mention the script affected by the bug
+Name of the affected script

 ### Describe the bug
 A clear and concise description of what the bug is.